Pros and Cons of Subletting Your Home

 5. Post Your Sublet Online and Interview Potential Tenants

 If you’re subletting your apartment to a friend or significant other, then there’s no need to formally advertise your sublet.
-However, if you are bringing on a roommate or moving out of the apartment for a semester, you will need to expand your search.
-A good place to start is with your personal network of friends, family, and coworkers to see if they know anyone looking to take over a lease.
+However, if you are bringing on a roommate, or are moving out of the apartment for a semester, then you will need to expand your search.
+A good place to start is with your personal network— friends, family, coworkers— to see if they know anyone who is looking to take over a lease.
+Once you’ve looked beyond your personal cirle, posting options include apartment rental sites, social media, and even university newspapers.

 While subletting is often a great option with a happy outcome for all, there are also instances when things can go very wrong.
 Ensure that you do your homework and treat subletting like a business transaction to avoid any hiccups.